GILGA Test Project #1

 Time to performance-ready Hours Weeks Hours

-Because it already does.
+Uh, it already does.

 I built this because I needed it

-The right level of abstraction
+The right balance of creativity

 Don't take my word for it.